Skip to Main Content

 £36,980 donated since 2014

-Fighting the pet trade in Barbary macaques
+Fighting the pet trade in macaques

 Barbary macaques are now endangered and are still frequently sold as pets and performers, and to provide tourists with photo opportunities.
 We work with Barbary Macaque Awareness and Conservation (BMAC) to highlight this issue within local communities and show how destructive the “photo prop” trade can be.